 Winter in Northwest Indiana is brutal on your lawn.
-Now consider the stress your grass faced from the drought of 2020.
+Now consider the stress your grass faced from the summer heat.
 Rather than building strong roots and storing nutrients in preparation for winter, your lawn is still in recovery mode.
 It’s like getting ready to run a marathon after fighting the flu for months.

 Let’s face it, your lawn needs a healthy solution to survive and prosper in the future.
 The good news is modern science has developed special fertilizers specific to the condition of your yard and soil composition.
-Today, you’ll learn why winterizer is the most important lawn fertilizer ever!
+Today, you’ll learn why the combination of fall fertilizer and winter fertilizer, also called winterizer, is the most important lawn fertilizer ever!

 The secret to a remarkable green lawn is this!

 The secret to having a remarkable lawn next year depends on if your grass absorbs and stores nutrients all the way up until the ground freezes.
 In the article, ” Why Fall lawn fertilizer is the secret to next year’s greenest grass ever”, we learned why fall lawn fertilizer is critical to the health of your yard and why it affects how your yard will look next year.

 We learned from Perma-Green’s Steve Daly that a successful fall lawn care program is a two-step fertilization process, with each fertilizer independently working together to prepare your grass for winter.
 These two treatments work in tandem to get your roots that last bit of nutrients before going dormant.
 That way, when spring hits, your yard has the nutrients it needs to wake up and continue to be strong and healthy.